 Vermont Tech is using a hybrid delivery model in the fall at all of our campuses and sites, which includes both in-person labs and clinical experiences and remote lectures.
 This model is a refinement of our June 12, 2020 announcement to resume in-person instruction for the fall by offering only lab and clinical practice in the in-person format.

 We continue to monitor the recommendations of the Governor and state and local health officials to adapt our plans as needed.

 If my program is not offering lab weeks in-person and doesn’t require me to come on campus, do I need a test?

 If a student is learning remotely exclusively, they do not need a test.
-But, coming to campus for any reason will require a test in advance.
+But, coming to campus for any reason will require at least one test in advance.

 I have permission to live in a residence hall.
 What do I have to do?

 Complete all the items on the Student Re-Entry Checklist in advance of coming to campus.